deployKF/website/content/releases/full-changelog-deploykf-cli.md

 This changelog lists ALL releases of the deployKF CLI (including pre-releases) that are found in the [`deployKF/cli`](https://github.com/deployKF/cli/releases) repository.

-!!! tip
+!!! info "Main Changelog"

-    For a changelog that hides pre-releases, see [this page](../changelog-deploykf-cli).
+    For a changelog that hides pre-releases, see [the main changelog](./changelog-deploykf-cli.md) page.

 ## [0.1.2](https://github.com/deployKF/cli/releases/tag/v0.1.2) - 2023-08-09